Jack Cade's Rebellion

 Despite Cade's attempt to keep his men under control, once the rebel forces had entered London they began to loot.
 The citizens of London turned on the rebels and forced them out of the city in a bloody battle on London Bridge.
 To end the bloodshed the rebels were issued pardons by the king and told to return home.
 Cade fled but was later caught on 12 July 1450 by Alexander Iden, a future High Sheriff of Kent.
 As a result of the skirmish with Iden, the mortally wounded Cade died before reaching London for trial.
-The Jack Cade Rebellion has been perceived as a reflection of the social, political, and economic issues of the time period and as a precursor to the Wars of the Roses which saw the decline of the Lancaster dynasty and the rise of the House of York.
+The Jack Cade Rebellion has been perceived as a reflection of the social, political, and economic issues of the time period and as a precursor to the Wars of the Roses, which saw the decline of the Lancaster dynasty and the rise of the House of York.

 Identity

-Very little is known about the identity and origins of Jack (possibly John) Cade.
+Very little is known about the identity and origins of Jack Cade.
 Given that the rebel leader did not leave behind any personal documents, and the use of aliases was common among rebels, historians are forced to base their claims on rumour and speculation.
 According to Mark Antony Lower, Jack (or John) Cade was probably born in Sussex between 1420 and 1430 and historians agree for certain that he was a member of the lower ranks of society.